c0p4c4b4n4/grpc-grpc-java/_raw/example1/readme.md

 ##### Protocol Buffers

 Protocol Buffers (Protobuf) is a multi-language serialization framework designed to encode structured data into a compact binary format.
 The resulting binary messages are suitable not only for high-performance network transmission but also for persistent data storage.
-Each message is composed of fields with a defined *type*, *name*, and numeric *identifier*, and fields may also include optional *attributes*.
+Each message consists of fields that have a required *type*, *name*, *identifier*, and fields can also include optional *attributes*.
 Messages are defined in *.proto* files, which are processed by the Protobuf compiler (*protoc*) to generate strongly typed domain objects in the target programming language.
 Protobuf also provides runtime libraries for each supported language that manage serialization between in-memory objects and the binary format.

 ```
 message Person {
+  // scalar types
   string name = 1;
-  int32 score = 2;
+  int32 rating = 2;
   bool is_verified = 3;
   bytes photo = 4;

-  double body_mass_index = 5;
+  // composite types
   enum Status {
     UNKNOWN = 1;
     ACTIVE = 2;
     INACTIVE = 3;
   }
-  Status status = 7;
+  Status status = 5;

   message Address {
     string country = 1;
     string city = 2;
     string street = 3;
   }
-  Address address = 8;
+  Address address = 6;

-  map<string, string> phone_numbers = 9;
+  map<string, string> phone_numbers = 7;
-  repeated string email_addresses = 10;
+  repeated string email_addresses = 8;
 }
 ```

-*Types* include *scalar types* — 32/64-bit integers, 32/64-bit floating-point numbers, booleans, UTF-8 strings, and bytes — as well as *composite types* such as enumerations, structures, maps, and arrays.
-Interestingly, the type system provides several integer types that allow developers to select the most space-efficient representation based on whether the values are positive, negative, or can include both, and whether they are typically small or span the full range.
+*Types* include *scalar types* — 32/64-bit integers, 32/64-bit floating-point numbers, booleans, UTF-8 strings, and bytes, and *composite types* — enumerations, structures, maps, and arrays.
+Interestingly, the type system provides several integer types that allow developers to select the most space-efficient representation based on whether the values are positive, negative, or can include both, and whether they are typically small or distributed over the entire range:

+* *int32 / int64* – for positive or negative integers, encoded using variable-length encoding (optimized for small values, but non-efificient for negative values)
+* *uint32 / uint64* – for non-negative integers only, encoded using variable-length encoding (optimized for small values)
+* *sint32 / sint64* – for positive or negative integers, encoded with ZigZag encoding (optimized for small negative values)
+* *fixed32 / fixed64* – for non-negative integers only, encoded with fixed-width encoding (optimized for values that are uniformly distributed)
+* *sfixed32 / sfixed64* – for positive or negative integers, encoded with fixed-width encoding (optimized for values that are uniformly distributed)

 *Names* are intended for developer readability and are not included in the binary message.

 *Identifiers* uniquely identify field values in a binary message.
 These identifiers are essential for maintaining backward and forward compatibility as messages evolve. *Backward compatibility* ensures that newer code will read older messages.
 Much complicated *forward compatibility* ensures that older code will read newer messages: new fields will be ignored, and removed fields will have reasonable default values.

 *Attributes* provide additional metadata for fields.
 Previous versions of Protobuf supported several attributes, but in version 3 only *optional* and *repeated* remain.
-The *optional* attribute is used to determine whether it was explicitly set or not, even to its default value.
+The *optional* attribute allows to track whether a field was explicitly set, even if it was assigned its default value.
 The *repeated* attribute is used to define arrays.

 ##### Interface Definition Language

-The interface description language is designed to describe the interface of RPC methods.
-Like message descriptions, interface descriptions are stored in a file with the *.proto* extension.
-This file, using the Protobuf compiler, converts pseudocode into client and server stubs in the selected programming language.
+The Interface Description Language (IDL) is used to define RPC method interfaces.
+Similar to message definitions, interface definitions are stored in *.proto* files.
+These files are processed by the Protobuf compiler, which generates client and server stubs in the chosen programming language from the defined interface.

-Depending on whether the method sends a single value or a stream and whether it returns a single value or a stream, there are 4 possible *communication patterns*:
+Based on whether a method handles a single message or a stream of messages on the request and response sides, there are four supported *communication patterns*:

-* *unary*: a call in which a client sends a single request and a server replies with a single response
+* *unary*: the client sends a single request, and the server replies with a single response
-* *server-side streaming*: a call in which a client sends a single request, and the server replies with multiple responses
+* *server-side streaming*: the client sends a single request, and the server server replies with multiple responses
-* *client-side streaming*: a call in which a client sends multiple requests and a server replies with a single response.
+* *client-side streaming*: the client sends multiple requests, and the server replies with a single response
-* *bidirectional streaming*: the client and server both send multiple calls back and forth concurrently, enabling full-duplex communication.
+* *bidirectional streaming*: both the client and server exchange multiple messages simultaneously, enabling full-duplex communication

 ```
 service EchoService {
   rpc UnaryEcho(EchoRequest) returns (EchoResponse);
   rpc ServerStreamingEcho(EchoRequest) returns (stream EchoResponse);
   rpc ClientStreamingEcho(stream EchoRequest) returns (EchoResponse);
   rpc BidirectionalStreamingEcho(stream EchoRequest) returns (stream EchoResponse);
 }
 ```

->You specify a server-side streaming method by placing the *stream* keyword before the response type and a client-side streaming method by placing the *stream* keyword before the request type.
+>To define client-side streaming, place the *stream* keyword before the request type, and to define server-side streaming, place the *stream* keyword before the response type.

 ##### HTTP/2

 HTTP/2 is the next version of the HTTP transport protocol.
-Initially this protocol was developed to allow a client (usually a browser) to request resources (HTML documents, images, scripts) from a server in a hypermedia network.
-However, using this protocol to implement modern client-server systems (simultaneous bi-directional streaming) leads to complex and inefficient solutions.
-Even developing new features in HTTP/1.1 (persistent connections, pipelining, chunked transfer encoding) was not adequate.
+Initially the HTTP/0.9 protocol was designed to let clients (typically browsers) request resources such as HTML documents, images, and scripts from servers over a hypermedia network.
+However, using this protocol to implement modern client-server systems with simultaneous bi-directional streaming results in complex and inefficient solutions.
+Even new features introduced in HTTP/1.1 such as persistent connections, pipelining, and chunked transfer encoding — proved insufficient for these demands.

-HTTP/2 retains the semantics of the previous version of the protocol (methods, response codes, headers), but has significant implementation changes.
-HTTP/2 introduces several changes important for different environments (browsers, mobile, IoT), but only a few of them are important for gRPC.
+HTTP/2 retains the semantics of the previous version of the protocol (methods, response codes, headers), but introduces significant changes in implementation.
+While HTTP/2 brings several improvements that benefit various environments (browsers, mobile devices, and IoT) only a subset of these changes is relevant to gRPC.

-The first important change is *multiplexing*, or the ability to send multiple concurrent requests/responses over a single TCP connection.
-This solves the problem of the HTTP *head-of-line blocking*, where a slow response to a previous request slows down subsequent requests transmitted over the same TCP connection.
-This reduced latency and allowed the use of fewer TCP connections.
-Requests and responses are broken into frames (small data fragments), which are transmitted interleaved in a HTTP/2 stream independently of each other.
-Multiplexing enables bidirectional, simultaneous data streaming between client and server.
+The first important improvement is *multiplexing*, which allows multiple concurrent requests and responses to be sent over a single TCP connection.
+This solves the HTTP *head-of-line blocking* problem, where a slow response to one request delays subsequent requests on the same connection.
+Multiplexing reduces latency and enables the use of fewer TCP connections.
+In HTTP/2, requests and responses are divided into frames (small data fragments) that can be transmitted interleaved and independently of each other within a stream.
+This mechanism supports simultaneous bidirectional streaming between the client and server.

->Multiplexing is the ability to send multiple concurrent streams on a single connection. gRPC uses channels to enable multiple streams over those multiple connections.
-Messages are sent as HTTP/2 data frames, each of which might contain multiple gRPC messages.

-The second important change is the transition from a text-based format of headers and bodies of requests/responses to encoded ones.
-It involves using a binary format for request and response bodies and header compression (HPACK).
-If multiple requests and responses in a row share the same headers (which is common in inter-service interactions), the amount of bytes transferred for headers and their values ​​can be reduced by using dictionaries and Huffman encoding.
+The second important improvement in HTTP/2 is the transition from the text-based request and response headers and bodies to a fully binary format.
+The binary framing layer encodes all communication between the client and server (headers, data, settings, control, etc.) into a structured binary format.
+Headers are additinally compressed using the HPACK algorithm, which leverages static and dynamic tables along with Huffman encoding to reduce redundancy.
+This is particularly beneficial when multiple consecutive requests and responses share the same headers (a common scenario in inter-service communication) significantly reducing the number of bytes transmitted and improving overall network efficiency.

->HTTP/2 allows services to efficiently exchange information both in various simplex (unidirectional) modes and using a full-duplex (bidirectional) connection with simultaneous transmission of messages.

 #### gRPC in practice